Rakshan River: Tributaries

 The only considerable tributaries joining the river west of Panjgur are the Mazan Dashtuk from the west, the Askani from the east, and the Gwargo from the south.
 After traversing Panjgur, the main stream turns northward and joins the Mashkel River from Kuhak on the Iranian side just south of the point where it bursts through the Koh-e-Sabz range by the Tank-e-Grawag or Grawag defile.

 The Mashkel River crosses the Siahan Range at Tank-e-Zurrati and runs along the western side of Kharan to the Hamun-i-Mashkel, the total length from the source of the Rakshan being 258 miles.

 Physical features

 Through a considerable water course, the banks of the Rakshan are low, shelving and irregular, consisting of hard clay known as kork in the Balochi language.
 The river carries high floods, but owing to its breadth they never do much harm.
 The bed contains a little tamarisk or grass to relieve the monotony of the barren region which it traverses.
 Though the river is easy to cross, dangerous quicksands exist in some places.

 Sixteenth-century dam

-There are remains of a 16th century dam close to Bonistan village which is known as Band-e-Gillar.
-However no considerable research or historic evidence is available to determine how the people built the dam and how was the water used downstreams.
+Close to Bonistan village, there are remains of a 16th-century dam which is known as Band-e-Gillar.
+However, little research or historic evidence is available to determine how the dam was built and how the water was used downstream.